 Also called: Business Analyst, Business Systems Analyst, Systems Analyst, Business Intelligence Analyst, Business Process Analyst, Business Solutions Analyst, Business Process Modeler, Business Process Improvement Analyst, Business Requirements Analyst, Business Process Reengineering Analyst, Business Process Design Analyst, Business Process Management Analyst, Business Process Mapping Analyst, Business Process Improvement Specialist, and Business Process Consultant

-See also: Acceptance Criteria, Acceptance Test Driven Development, Acceptance Test, Business Intelligence, Business Owners, Competitive Analysis, Competitive Intelligence, Competitive Landscape
+See also: Competitive Landscape, Acceptance Criteria, Acceptance Test Driven Development, Acceptance Test, Business Intelligence, Business Owners, Competitive Analysis, Competitive Intelligence, Competitive Landscape

 Relevant metrics: Conversion Rate, Customer Retention Rate, Customer Acquisition Cost, Average Order Value, and Return on Investment (ROI)

 A Business Analyst is a professional who is responsible for analyzing the needs of an organization and developing solutions to business problems.
 They are often involved in the development of new products and services, as well as the optimization of existing ones.